New York City Subway: Expanding service frequency via CBTC

-The MTA is also seeking to implement CBTC on the IND Queens Boulevard Line.
-CBTC is to be installed on this line in five phases, with phase one (50th Street/8th Avenue and 47th–50th Streets–Rockefeller Center to Kew Gardens–Union Turnpike) being included in the 2010–2014 capital budget.
-The $205.8 million contract for the installment of phase one was awarded in 2015 to Siemens and Thales.
-Planning for phase one started in 2015, with major engineering work to follow in 2017.
-The total cost for the entire Queens Boulevard Line is estimated at over $900 million.
-The Queens Boulevard CBTC project is expected to be completed in 2021.
-Funding for CBTC on the IND Eighth Avenue Line is also provided in the 2015–2019 capital project.
-The MTA projects that 355 miles of track will receive CBTC signals by 2029, including most of the IND, as well as the IRT Lexington Avenue Line and the BMT Broadway Line.
-The MTA also is planning to install CBTC equipment on the IND Crosstown Line, the BMT Fourth Avenue Line and the BMT Brighton Line before 2025.
-As part of the installation of CBTC, the whole fleet of subway cars needs to be remodeled or replaced.

 Service frequency and car capacity

 Due to an increase of ridership, the MTA has tried to increase capacity wherever possible by adding more frequent service, specifically during the evening hours.
 This increase is not likely to keep up with the growth of subway ridership.
 Some lines have capacity for additional trains during peak times, but there are too few subway cars for this additional service to be operated.

-As part of the R211 subway car order, the MTA is planning to test a train of 10 open-gangway experimental prototype cars, which could increase capacity by up to 10% by utilizing space between cars.
+As part of the R211 subway car order, the MTA is planning to test a train of 20 open-gangway experimental prototype cars, which could increase capacity by up to 10% by utilizing space between cars.
 The order could be expanded to include up to 750 open-gangway cars.
+On December 16, 2024, the MTA Board voted to approve the second option order of R211s, which would contain 80 additional open-gangway trains.